jtbgroup/kodi-media-sensors/README.md

     ```

 4.  ***add(arg)***
     This method adds an item to the right playlist depending on the item passed.
-The argument can be one of `songid`, `albumid`, `movieid`, `episodeid` or `channelid`.
+The argument can be one of `songid`, `albumid`, `movieid`, `episodeid`, `channelid` or `filemusicplaylist`(custom type).
 The `position`argument indicates where the item must be added in the playlist.
 The playlist index is 0-based, so 0 is the first position.
 To add an item at the end of the playlist, just use a index > the length of the playlist (ex: use 1000 when you have a playlist of 50 items, even in party mode).

     Example: